 A prodrome of tingling of the forehead may occur.
 During acute disease, in addition to the painful forehead rash, symptoms and signs may include severe ocular pain; marked eyelid edema; conjunctival, episcleral, and circumcorneal conjunctival hyperemia; corneal edema; and photophobia.

-Keratitis and/or uveitis may be severe and followed by scarring.
+Keratitis Herpes Simplex Keratitis Herpes simplex keratitis is corneal infection with herpes simplex virus.
+It may involve the iris.
+Symptoms and signs include foreign body sensation, lacrimation, photophobia, and conjunctival... read more and/or uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
+However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more may be severe and followed by scarring.
 Late sequelae—glaucoma, cataract, chronic or recurrent uveitis, corneal scarring, corneal neovascularization, and hypesthesia—are common and may threaten vision.
-Postherpetic neuralgia may develop late.
-Patients may develop episcleritis (without increased risk of visual loss) and/or retinitis (with risk of severe visual loss).
+Postherpetic neuralgia may develop later.
+Patients may develop episcleritis Episcleritis Episcleritis is self-limiting, recurring, usually idiopathic inflammation of the episcleral tissue that does not threaten vision.
+Symptoms are a localized area of hyperemia of the globe, irritation... read more (without increased risk of visual loss) and/or retinitis (with risk of severe visual loss).

-Early treatment with acyclovir 800 mg po 5 times/day or famciclovir 500 mg or valacyclovir 1 g po tid for 7 days reduces ocular complications.
-Patients with uveitis or keratitis require topical corticosteroids (eg, prednisolone acetate 1% instilled q 1 h for uveitis or qid for keratitis initially, lengthening the interval as symptoms lessen).
-The pupil should be dilated with atropine 1% or scopolamine 0.25% 1 drop tid.
+Early treatment with acyclovir 800 mg orally 5 times/day or famciclovir 500 mg or valacyclovir 1 g orally 3 times/day for 7 days reduces ocular complications.
+Patients with uveitis or keratitis require topical corticosteroids (eg, prednisolone acetate 1% instilled every 1 hour for uveitis or 4 times/day for keratitis initially, lengthening the interval as symptoms lessen).
+The pupil should be dilated with atropine 1% or scopolamine 0.25% 1 drop 3 times/day.
 Intraocular pressure must be monitored and treated if it rises significantly above normal values.

 The eye is affected in about half of cases of V1 varicella-zoster virus reactivation.